Heloderma: Description

 The genus Heloderma contains the Gila monster (H. suspectum) and four species of beaded lizards.
-The Gila monster is a large, stocky, most of the time slow-moving reptile that prefers arid deserts.
+Their eyes are immobile and fixed in their heads.
+The Gila monster is a large, stocky, mostly slow-moving reptile that prefers arid deserts.
 Beaded lizards are seen to be more agile and seem to prefer more humid surroundings.
-The tails of all species of Heloderma are used as fat storage organs.
-The scales of the head, back and tail are bead-like, containing osteoderms for better protection.
+The tails of all species of Heloderma are used as fat-storage organs.
+The scales of the head, back, and tail are bead-like, containing osteoderms for better protection.
 The scales of the belly are free from osteoderms.
 Most species are dark in color, with yellowish or pinkish markings.

 Venom

 The venom glands of Heloderma are located at the end of the lower jaws, unlike snakes' venom glands, which are located behind the eyes.
 Also, unlike snakes, the Gila monster and beaded lizards lack the musculature to inject venom immediately.
 They have to chew the venom into the flesh of a victim.
 Heloderma venom is used only in defense.
 Venom glands are believed to have evolved early in the lineage leading to the modern helodermatids, as their presence is indicated even in the 65-million-year-old fossil genus Paraderma.
-In general, one adult helodermatid has approximately 15 to 20 mg of venom, while the estimated lethal dose for humans is 5 to 8 mg.
+In general, one adult helodermatid has around 15 to 20 mg of venom, while the estimated lethal dose for humans is 5 to 8 mg.